moehrenzahn/moehrenzahn.github.io/_posts/2013-12-04-fantastical-workflow-for-alfred.md

 end alfred_script
 {% endhighlight %}

-Given this code, Alfred would pass whatever argument I passed after my Keyword (I decided on `cal`) to Fantastical, and then I would press `enter` to create the entry[^instant].
-It is not very sophisticated and [imartins created a similar plugin](http://www.alfredforum.com/topic/1272-add-to-fantastical/) way before me.
+Given this code, Alfred would pass whatever argument I gave after my Keyword (I decided on `cal`) to Fantastical, and then I would press `enter` to create the entry.[^instant] It is not very sophisticated and [imartins created a similar plugin](http://www.alfredforum.com/topic/1272-add-to-fantastical/) way before me.

-[^instant]: You can also make Fantastical add the entry in the background with the modifier `[add immediately true]`.
+[^instant]: You can also have Fantastical add the entry in the background with the modifier `[add immediately true]`.
 I didn’t want that because I want to be able to check if Fantastical parses the input correctly.
 However, one could add a check for a certain symbol (`!`, for example) to the input and use the modifier when the symbol is present.

 There was one annoyance, though.
 I often use Fantastical to view upcoming appointments.
 When you invoke Fantastical via `parse sentence` it always expands the parsing area, cropping the events list.
 The workaround was to enter some text and delete it again, then the parsing interface would collapse.
 Because this is annoying to do I decided to automate this:[^automate]